GoogleChromeLabs/critters/README.md

 }
 ```

 That's it!
-Now when you run Webpack, the CSS used by your HTML will be inlined and the imports for your full CSS will be converted to load asynchrnously.
+Now when you run Webpack, the CSS used by your HTML will be inlined and the imports for your full CSS will be converted to load asynchronously.

 ## Usage